seriousme/fastify-swaggergen/README.md

   }
   ```

-* [generate.js](examples/petstore/generate.js) demonstrates how to generate a `Service` class.
-The generator can be extended to add mocks, tests etc.
+* [generate.js](generate.js) is a tool that can generate a project based on a swaggerfile.
+The generator could be extended to add mocks, etc.

 * [fastify-swagger](https://github.com/fastify/fastify-swagger) has been included to do a round trip.
 The swagger UI shows by default on `/documentation`

+* [example/generatedProject](example/generatedProject) contains the result of running `node generate --baseDir=examples examples/petstore/petstore-swagger.v2.yaml`

 ## Examples